xn-projects/louvre-powerbi-analytics/README.md

 ### 3️⃣ Exhibitions

-Exhibition performance analytics:
+The Exhibitions page provides a detailed performance analysis of temporary exhibitions, combining attendance metrics with structural characteristics.

+#### Key Metrics
-- Exhibition attendance (selected year)
+- Exhibition Attendance (selected year)
-- Total number of exhibitions
+- Total Number of Exhibitions
+- Total Artworks
-- Artworks and artworks from the Louvre collection
+- Artworks from the Louvre Collection

-- Top exhibitions by attendance and historical performance
+#### Key Visuals and Insights

+- **Top Exhibitions by Attendance (Selected Year)**
+  A ranking of the most visited exhibitions within the selected year, supporting evaluation of short-term exhibition performance.

+- **Top Exhibitions by Total Attendance (All Years)**
+  A historical ranking based on cumulative attendance, highlighting exhibitions with long-term impact and sustained popularity.

+- **Exhibition Structure Indicators**
+  Metrics such as number of artworks and exhibition duration provide additional context for attendance figures, enabling comparisons beyond raw visitor counts.

+- **Multi-Year Exhibition Logic**
+  Exhibitions spanning multiple years are handled using consistent attribution rules to ensure accurate annual and historical comparisons.

+This page supports strategic decisions related to exhibition planning, resource allocation, and long-term programming.

 ![`images/exhibitions.png`](images/exhibitions.png)